cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The example tags given above are assumed to be ASCII-encoded byte strings without null termination, which is the RECOMMENDED format.
-Other encodings CAN be used, but in all cases the encoding as a sequence of bytes MUST be specified unambiguously.
+Other encodings can be used, but in all cases the encoding as a sequence of bytes MUST be specified unambiguously.

 # Utility functions {#utility}